Belk surprises Rolesville high school graduate with $500 shopping spree

 Belk saw our ABC11 story about Brooke overcoming a liver transplant to graduate with honors.

-Her bother Gregory also battled health issues, passing away from an unrelated genetic disorder at the age of three.
+Her brother Gregory also battled health issues, passing away from an unrelated genetic disorder at the age of 3.

-"We heard about everything that she's faced and all the obstacles she's overcome and then learned about her passion for passion," said Kailey Miller with Belk.
+"We heard about everything that she's faced and all the obstacles she's overcome and then learned about her passion for fashion," said Kailey Miller with Belk.
 "It was just a perfect fit for us.
 We were inspired by her story."

 "It means everything," said her father Gary.
 "We've been through so much and she's been through so much and she really works hard at it."